-Considered as a combination of German, French and English, Dutch is a language in its own right, with its own distinct features.
+Considered a blend of German, French, and English, Dutch is a fully developed modern language in its own right and with its own distinct features.

 Dutch Around the World

-For 23 million people in Belgium and the Netherlands, Dutch is the mother tongue.
-In Europe, Germany and the north of France are areas with a dense population of Dutch speakers.
+For 23 million people in Belgium and the Netherlands, Dutch is the native tongue.
+Throughout Europe, in Germany and the north of France, are many areas with dense populations of Dutch speakers.
 Thanks to the 250 universities around the world that offers studies in Dutch language and culture, the number of speakers of this language is ever increasing.

 In addition to these, there are inhabitants of other countries related to the Netherlands.
-Aruba, an island off Venezuela and the Dutch Antilles are former colonies.
-The same goes for Suriname, a state situated between French Guyana, Venezuela and Brazil.
+Aruba, an island off Venezuela, as well as the Dutch Antilles, are both former colonies of the Netherlands.
+The same goes for Suriname, a small country-state situated between French Guyana, Venezuela, and Brazil.
 In these countries, Dutch is still an administrative language.
-It is also widely used as a language of instruction.
+It is also widely used as a language of instruction and education.

-Indonesia was defeated by the colonisation of the Netherlands in the 19th century.
-It is still possible to come across Dutch speakers, especially amongst historians and lawyers.
+Indonesia was historically defeated in the colonization by the Netherlands back in the 19th century.
+It’s still possible to come across Dutch speakers there, especially amongst historians and lawyers.

 Dutch in the Professional Sphere

-The sectors of navigation, agriculture and hydraulic engineering works are sectors where Holland and the Dutch are particularly well skilled and successful.
+The fields of naval, agricultural, and hydraulic engineering works are all sectors where Holland and the Dutch are particularly well skilled and successful.
 As a result, many vocabulary words in these sectors are derived straight from the Dutch language itself.
-Fluency in this language makes it easier to understand the techniques of these sectors, even without having pursued specific studies in this field.
+Fluency in this language does make it easier to understand some of the techniques and backgrounds of these sectors, even without having pursued specific studies in that field.

-The know-how of the Dutch extends to other fields as well, such as architecture, urban planning and in the art-related and creation, there is painting.
-In this field, the talent of painters coming from Holland does not stop at Vermeer, Van Gogh, or Jan Steen -geniuses in their mastery as each has been.
-To truly know a language is to know the culture that is attached to it.
+Dutch expertise extends to other fields as well, such as architecture, urban planning, and painting in fine art.
+In this field, the talent of fine art painters coming from Holland does not stop at Vermeer, Van Gogh, or Jan Steen -geniuses in their mastery as each has been.
+To truly know a language is to also know the culture that is attached to it.

 The Subtleties of the Dutch Language

-Flemish, spoken in Belgium is a combination of dialects that share many similarities with Dutch.
-One must also take note of their differences.
-To give just one example, ‘gemeenschap’ (meaning community) becomes ‘hemeenschapp’ in Flemish, therefore spelling and prononciation are of great importance when accurately translating documents.
+Flemish is spoken in Belgium as a combination of dialects sharing many similarities with Dutch, but also with some notable differences.
+To illustrate just one example, “gemeenschap” (meaning community) becomes “hemeenschapp” in Flemish, therefore spelling and pronunciation are of great importance when accurately translating documents.

-Before translating a document, it is therefore important to know the geographical location of the readership because Belgians and the Dutch do not speak the same language, even if there are many resemblances.
+Before translating a document, it becomes important to know the geographical location of the readership because Belgians and the Dutch do not actually speak the same language, even if there are many resemblances.

-Africaan is another dialect that comes from Dutch.
-It is spoken in South Africa and in Namibia.
-For a Dutch speaker, written Africaan is understandable because there are so many similarities.
-They would even be able to translate a written document from Africaan into another language, since Dutch and Afrikaans do share so much similarity.
+Afrikaans is another interesting dialect that comes from Dutch.
+It’s spoken in the countries of South Africa and Namibia.
+For a Dutch speaker, written Afrikaans is understandable because there are so many similarities.
+A fluent Dutch speaker would even be able to translate a written document from Afrikaans into another language, since Dutch and Afrikaans do share so much similarity.